-SCI offers a comprehensive approach of programs and Services to facilitate the creation of high-wage jobs, through the attraction of new primary companies, the retention/expansion of existing primary companies and increased business creation/entrepreneurship strength throughout southern Arizona and Sonora, Mexico.
+SCI offers a comprehensive range of programs and services to facilitate the creation of high-wage jobs through the attraction of new primary companies, the retention/expansion of existing primary companies and increased business creation/entrepreneurship throughout southern Arizona and also supports Pima County's economic activities related to Mexico and Canada.

 SCI facilitates job growth in a competitive environment through a multi-faceted, data-driven strategic plan which was recently revised in 2014.
 The Economic Blueprint includes a target list of industries that match the current and future assets of the region and provide the best opportunity for long-term success.
-SCI's body of work includes the recruitment of primary companies, expansion of companies, retention of companies, marketing the region to a national and international audience, and conducting competitive analysis related to the region's economic drivers.
+SCI's body of work includes the recruitment of primary companies, expansion of companies, retention of companies, marketing the region to a national and international audience and conducting competitive analysis related to the region's economic drivers.
 Through this analysis SCI shapes policy and mobilizes resources to ensure the region is competitive.

 SCI is governed by the Sun Corridor Inc. Board of Directors made up of leaders from key employers, public sector partners, higher education and nonprofits.
-SCI focuses on leading on issues that directly impact economic prosperity.
+Pima County is the only public entity to serve on the Executive Committee for SCI.
+SCI focuses on issues that directly impact economic prosperity.
 SCI's success is predicated on the commitment to a regional approach to economic development in the geographic horizons that span from Mexico through southern Arizona, including Pima County, Santa Cruz County, Cochise County and Pinal County.
 SCI brings together a broad range of interests to promote the Sun Corridor mega region as a single economic entity.